LuisLabMO/Blynk-Watering-System/README.md

 The Blynk app can be used to monitor in real time the data collected by the sensors:
 * Plot the UV index.
-* Check the water level, temperature, humidity, soil moisture in real time.
+* Monitor the water level, temperature, humidity, soil moisture in real time.
 * Check the status of the irrigation system (On/Off) - **H2O Led**.

 Some parameters of the system can be modified by using the Blynk app too: